-How for African American women, hair still plays a central role in the social politics of beauty, power and acceptance, and how COVID 19 is giving some of our tresses a welcomed rest.
+For African American women, hair still plays a central role in the social politics of beauty, power and acceptance.

-A few months ago or shall I say, pre-COVID19, I was sitting alone in the restaurant of my hotel eating breakfast when an elderly white woman makes a bee-line straight to me.
+A while ago, or shall I say pre-COVID19, I was sitting alone in the restaurant of the hotel I was staying at, enjoying some solitude and my breakfast when an elderly white woman made a beeline straight to me.
 I look up from my eggs to find her staring at me rather intently, so I smile and she then takes a deep breath and says, “I have spent half my life happy I am not a black woman because of all that you all go through with your hair”.

 Okay, before I continue this story I gotta add my inner dialogue which at this point of her statement is, ”Really Lord?….Really!
 (FYI...that’s how me and God get down in my inner dialogue).
 I just wanna eat my scrambled eggs and turkey sausage in peace Jesus.
 It’s early, I am so not in the mood for schooling elderly white women on the finer points of racial insensitivity today”.

 You know what, maybe if I blink this will all be a dream. (blink)…Nope, she’s still here.
 Damn.

 She then points to my hair (on that day I was rocking Passion Twists) and says, “I have spent the other half of my life wishing I was a black woman so I could wear my hair in all of the styles that you get to wear your hair in.
 If I were to try to wear my hair like yours I would just look silly.
 But you guys can do so many different things with your hair”.

 Here’s the thing, I was at the hotel for job training, and I had made it my business to grab some breakfast in the hotel restaurant before the day’s training session began.
 So all I really wanted to do was eat my breakfast in peace without having to dialogue about the politics of Black hair in America with a stranger.

 But she was STILL talking…so I continued to look at her as my food undoubtedly grew cold.